How Much Do Lyft Drivers Make?

 But how much do Lyft drivers make?
 Keep reading to find out.

 What Is Lyft?

 Lyft operates in over 600 cities in the U.S. and 10 in Canada.
-There are currently more than 2 million drivers operating on the platform serving over 12 million customers.
-Customers can book rides with their smartphones through the Lyft app, which is available via Google Play or the App Store.
+More than 2 million drivers operate on the platform, serving over 12 million customers.
+Customers book rides with their smartphones through the Lyft app, which is available via Google Play or the App Store.

 What Is the Average Income for Lyft Drivers?

-Estimates vary for how much Lyft drivers take home.
-Indeed puts the annual earnings for drivers on the rideshare platform at an average of $31,249 — 36% below the national earning average.
+Estimates vary for how much Lyft drivers earn.
+Indeed puts the average annual earnings for drivers on the rideshare platform at $24,895 based on 207 self-reported earnings — 49% below the national average for drivers.

-Glassdoor estimates the average earnings for a Lyft driver to be between $16 and $17 per hour.
-Multiply each of those figures by 40 and then by 52, and that works out to an annual income of $33,280 to $35,360, respectively.
+Glassdoor estimates the average earnings for a Lyft driver to be $17 per hour based on 214 self-reported earnings.
+Multiply that by 40 and then by 52, and that works out to an annual income of $35,360.

-Lyft drivers are not salaried employees of Lyft — when you sign up as a driver, the platform considers you an independent contractor.
-Like other gig workers, Lyft drivers are 1099 contractors with no minimum wage.
-You drive on your own time in your car.
+Lyft drivers are not salaried employees of Lyft — when you sign up as a driver, you do so as an independent contractor.
+Like other gig workers, Lyft drivers receive a 1099 statement instead of a W-2 and are not subject to minimum wage requirements.
+You drive on your own time, in your own car.
 You alone handle your vehicle maintenance, gas and most insurance costs.

-The app calculates charges by estimating several costs:
+The app calculates charges by tallying several costs:

 - Base fare